BiiT-Solutions/UserManagerSystem/README.md

+# User Manager Rest Server

+### Rest project and Rest Server

+As the rest classes are used by the Rest Client are in a specific package without the spring boot repackage.
+The Rest module must be deployed as a standard one in Artifactory to be use as a test dependency by Rest Client module.

+The Rest Server package, includes all spring boot configuration to be run as a server.

 # Using User Manager Rest Client

 If you want to access to this server, a client is provided to help you.
 Include on your mvn `pom.xml` file: